Class IX Economics The Story of Village Palampur Lesson Plan

 Class Work:

-The teacher divide the students into small groups.
+The teacher divides the students into small groups.

 Assign each group a specific economic activity (farming, dairy, manufacturing, etc.).